rdlester/hermes/introAndTutorial.md

 	  private color pickColor() {
 	    return color(int(random(256)), int(random(256)), int(random(256)));
 	  }

+	  public void addSquare() {
+	    int x = (int) random(WINDOW_WIDTH - 50);
+	    int y = (int) random(WINDOW_HEIGHT - 50);
+	    GlitchySquare s = new GlitchySquare(x, y);
+	    _world.register(s);
+	    add(s);
 	  }
+	}

 This is a basic Group.
 Again, our new `GlitchyGroup` is a subclass of `Group`; but what is `<GlitchySquare>` doing there?
 This part defines the type of `Being`s that will go into the `Group`.
 Since our Group will have `GlitchySquare`s and only `GlitchySquare`s, we put `GlitchySquares` between the brackets to tell the Group to expect these Squares.
 If we had a Group consisting of all kinds of different `Being`s, we'd just write `Being`.
 For those of you who have worked with ArrayLists or other Java collections before, this behaves the same as it does there.

 Our constructor takes a World and passes it to the super.
 This is required for the Group to function.

 Now, we get to the interesting stuff.
 In `update`, we start by picking a color, then iterate through the objects in the group and set their color to our newly chosen one.
 Below, `pickColor` is simply a copy of `pickColor` in `GlitchySquare`.

+The last function, `addSquare`, is responsible for adding `GlitchySquare`s to the group.
+This code is largely the same as the `World` `setup` function of the first example, with a few slight modifications. `_world` is a reference to the `World` the `Group` belongs to, passed in to the constructor.
+Since this code is no longer within a `World`, we have to call `_world.register()` instead of just `register`.
+Similarly, `g.add(s)` now becomes `g.add()`.

+Why move this code from the `World` into the `Group`?
+It's good design.
+Keeping the `addSquare` function around makes it easy to create new squares after the game has started.
+Additionally, if you require two `Group`s of the same `GlitchySquare`s to behave differently, you can simply write two different kinds of `Group` subclasses and alter the `update` and `addSquare` functions to specify the different behaviors.
+In this case, the class `GlitchySquare` will simply contain all the possible functionality and behavior a Square can potentially exhibit and use.
+Separating the `Being`'s functionality from the `Group`'s behavior makes it easier to add more `Group`s and add new behaviors.

 So, how do we get our Squares into the `Group`?
 We'll have to make a few changes to the `setup` of our `World`.
 It should now look like: